SadiyaJiru/NewsAndViews/README.md

-# News and Views
+# NewsAndViews
 ### What the app does
-The site will display up to the top 20 news article results with the correspondingly most relevant youtube video result by title search
+The site will display up to the top 20 news article results with the correspondingly most relevant youtube video result by title search.
+News and Views allows its users to see relevant article and video results at once for interesting research or fun browsing.

-### Why the project is useful
-The site allows its users to see relevant article and video results at once for interesting research or fun browsing.

-### How users can get started with the project
+###Instructions
 Users type a topic of interest into the text input and click go to search that topic or they can click the random button to get a random result.

 ### NewsAndViews is deployed to GitHub Pages